Imaizumi Seishi

 In excellent condition, with signed wooden box.

-This luxurious maki-e incense box was made by the great pre-war Taishō/Shōwa-period lacquer master Imaizumi Seishi.
-Against a black-lacquered and gold-spinkled polished togidashi background, the exterior of the box is finished with a delicate takamaki-e imaginary portrait of the famous Heian-period (794-1185) court novelist Murasaki Shikibu (10./11.
-C.) watching falling autumn leaves.
+This luxurious maki-e incense box was made by the great prewar Taishō/Shōwa period lacquer master Imaizumi Seishi.
+The exterior of the box is decorated with a delicate takamaki-e imaginary portrait of the famous Heian-period (794-1185) court novelist Murasaki Shikibu (10th/11th century) watching autumn leaves against a black lacquered and gold-spotted polished togidashi background.

-The wonderful arrangement is catching an intimate moment: The lady is elegantly hiding her noble face behind a fan and possibly contemplating the impermanence of all worldly phenomena (mujō 無常) whilst watching a falling red colored maple leaf.
-Her face is modeled in a semi-relief takamaki-e technique with rounded cheeks and black pupils beneath the tiny eyelids of her half-closed eyes.
-Her black hair is scratched and retouched with black lacquer - even thinner than real human hair - in this technical master piece.
+The wonderful arrangement captures an intimate moment: The lady elegantly hides her noble face behind a fan and possibly contemplates the impermanence of all worldly phenomena (mujō 無常) while watching a falling red maple leaf.
+Her face is modeled in a semi-relief takamaki-e technique, with rounded cheeks and black pupils under the tiny eyelids of her half-closed eyes.
+Her black hair is scratched and retouched with black lacquer, even thinner than real human hair, in this technical masterpiece.

-Imaizumi Seishi is one of the renown Japanese lacquer masters from the pre-war Taishō and Shōwa period.
-He was specialized on inrō and has been board member of the Tōkyō Maki-e Lacquer Association.
-Although, there is not much recorded about his life, his objects are illustrating his high technical achievement of the Japanese maki-e lacquer art.
-They are held in several collections such as the Kiyomizu Sannenzaka Museum in Kyoto, which has one of the finest maki-e collections in the world.
+Imaizumi Seishi is an important Japanese lacquer artist of the pre-war Taishō and Shōwa periods.
+He specialized in inrō and was a board member of the Tōkyō Maki-e Lacquer Association.
+Although not much is known about his life, his objects illustrate his high technical achievement of Japanese maki-e lacquer art.
+They are held in various collections such as the Kiyomizu Sannenzaka Museum in Kyoto, which has one of the finest maki-e collections in the world.
+Another artist name of Imaizumi Seishi was Nariyuki.
+The Irving Gould Collection included a suzuribako with a view of Matsushima contained in a storage box signed by Nariyuki and stating that it had been viewed by the Shōwa Emperor on a documented visit to Ibaraki Prefecture in November 1946.